Christianization of Poland: Baptism

 Mieszko I, the first Christian ruler of Poland.
 Depicted by Jan Matejko as holding a crucifix in an allusion to the Baptism of Poland.

-"The Baptism of Poland" refers to the ceremony when the first ruler of the Polish state, Mieszko I, and much of his court converted to the Christian religion.
+"The Baptism of Poland" refers to the ceremony when the first ruler of the Polish state, Mieszko I, and much of his court converted to the Christianity.
 Mieszko's wife Dobrawa of Bohemia, a zealous Christian, played a significant role in promoting Christianity in Poland, and might have had a significant influence on converting Mieszko himself.

 The exact place of Mieszko's baptism is disputed; Most historians argue that Gniezno or Poznań are the most likely sites.
 However, other historians have suggested alternative locations, such as Ostrów Lednicki, or even in German Regensburg.
 The date of Mieszko's baptism was 14 April 966, Holy Saturday.

 The ceremony was preceded by a week of oral catechism and several days of fasting.
 The actual ceremony involved pouring water over the segregated groups of men and women, although it is possible that their heads were immersed instead, and anointed with the chrism.